Women's Universe Tour

 On Saturday 20 June the first programme of the Women's Universe Tour was broadcast in its digital version, with the participation of stars such as Sandra Sánchez (karate), Sara Hurtado (ice skating) and Teresa Díaz (fencing), who offered masterclasses, dances and a number of surprises.

-The Women's Universe Tour is being broadcast on its usual digital and Teledeporte channels in three-chapters seasons, which pay attention to different women's competitions of the 16 federations promoted by Iberdrola: football, badminton, handball, volleyball, rugby, triathlon, canoeing, gymnastics, athletics, hockey, karate, surfing, table tennis, athletics, boxing and ice sports.
+The Women's Universe Tour is being broadcast on its usual digital and Teledeporte channels in three-chapters seasons, which pay attention to different women's competitions of the 16 federations promoted by Iberdrola: football, badminton, handball, volleyball, rugby, triathlon, canoeing, gymnastics, fencing, hockey, karate, surfing, table tennis, athletics, boxing and ice sports.

 The show has been awarded by the 2020 As Sports Awards, in which the jury highlighted the contribution of the Tour Universo Mujer initiative to promoting the presence of women in the sports field and enhancing the efforts and successes of the athletes.